These ‘anti-virus’ cards are ineffective in preventing Covid-19 infection, experts say

 A similar claim about the product was also published here on November 27, 2020.

-However, the claim is misleading; scientists and medical experts told AFP the cards do not protect people from Covid-19 infection or any other illness.
+However, the claim is false: scientists and medical experts told AFP the cards do not protect people from Covid-19 infection or any other illness.

 Robert Serafino, a consultant in infectious diseases and microbiology at Barts Health hospitals in London, said that the cards were ineffective.